paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-129-national-and-community-service.md

 (10) describe the needs that the proposed projects are designed to address, such as housing, economic development, infrastructure, health care, job training, education, crime prevention, urban planning, transportation, information technology, or child welfare.

 **(g) Federal work-study** To be eligible for assistance under this part, an institution of higher education shall demonstrate that it meets the minimum requirements under section 443(b)(2)(A) of the Higher Education Act of 1965 ([42 U.S.C.
-2753(b)(2)(A)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2753/b/2/A&num=0&edition=prelim)) relating to the participation of students employed under part C of title IV of the Higher Education Act of 1965 ([42 U.S.C.
-2751](./chapter-034-economic-opportunity-program.md#section-2751) et seq.) (relating to Federal Work-Study 11 So in original.
+2753(b)(2)(A)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2753/b/2/A&num=0&edition=prelim)) 1 relating to the participation of students employed under part C of title IV of the Higher Education Act of 1965 ([42 U.S.C.
+2751](./chapter-034-economic-opportunity-program.md#section-2751) et seq.)
+1 (relating to Federal Work-Study 22 So in original.
 Probably should not be capitalized. programs) in community service activities, or has received a waiver of those requirements from the Secretary of Education.

 **(h) Definition** Notwithstanding [section 12511 of this title](./chapter-129-national-and-community-service.md#section-12511), as used in this part, the term “student” means an individual who is enrolled in an institution of higher education on a full- or part-time basis.

-**(i) National service educational award** A participant in a program funded under this part shall be eligible for the national service educational award described in division D of this subchapter, if the participant served in an approved national service position.
+**(i) National service educational award** A participant in a program funded under this part shall be eligible for the national service educational award described in division D, if the participant served in an approved national service position.

 ### Statutory Notes

 #### References in Text
 The Higher Education Act of 1965, referred to in subsecs. (b)(5) and (g), is Pub.
 L. 89–329, Nov.
 8, 1965, 79 Stat.
 1219.
-Part C of title IV of the Act is classified generally to part C (§ 2751 et seq.) of subchapter I of chapter 34 of this title.
-For complete classification of this Act to the Code, see Short Title note set out under [section 1001 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1001&num=0&edition=prelim), Education, and Tables.
+Part C of title IV of the Act was formerly classified generally to part C (§ 2751 et seq.) of subchapter I of chapter 34 of this title prior to transfer to part C (§ 1087–51 et seq.) of subchapter IV of chapter 28 of Title 20, Education.
+Section 443 of the Act was transferred from [section 2753 of this title](./chapter-034-economic-opportunity-program.md#section-2753) to [section 1087–53 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1087–53&num=0&edition=prelim).
+For complete classification of this Act to the Code, see Short Title note set out under [section 1001 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1001&num=0&edition=prelim) and Tables.

 #### Prior Provisions
 A prior section 118 of Pub.
 L. 101–610 was classified to [section 12551 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section12551&num=0&edition=prelim) prior to the general amendment of part I of this division by Pub.
 L. 111–13.